rkukuh/web-developer-shortcut/README.md

 ## Prerequisites

-Before you get started coding, make sure you already have / installed these following stuff:
+Before you start coding, make sure that you already installed these required stuff:

 > <details>
 > <summary>Click here to see Prerequisites</summary><p>